Will County Attorneys for Income Withholding Violations and Retaliations

 The Income Withholding for Support Act also protects obligors from retaliation by his or her employer.
 Acts of retaliation include discharge, discipline, refusal to hire, or other punitive measures taken by a payor due to the requirement of withholding income.
 If a payor refuses, in any way, to comply with a valid withholding notice or any other provision of the Act, the obligor retains the right to pursue legal action.

 If you have questions about the income withholding process or are experiencing retaliation from your employer, the team at the Davi Law Group is ready to assist you.
 Contact us at 815-582-4901 for a no-cost initial consultation, valued at approximately $325.00.
 We will review your support concerns and help you understand your options.
-Call today to schedule an appointment at one of four office locations.
+Call today to schedule an appointment at one of our five office locations.